 Treating pericarditis depends on the cause, if the cause is known.
-In many cases, when the cause is unknown or viral pericarditis is suspected, pain relievers and anti-inflammatory medications are given.
+In many cases, when the cause is unknown or viral pericarditis is suspected, pain relievers and nonsteroidal anti-inflammatory drugs (NSAIDs) are given.
 In other cases, corticosteroids may be given.
-If the condition is caused by a bacterial infection, antibiotics are used.
+Antibiotics are used to treat bacterial infections that cause pericarditis.

 If the fluid is seriously affecting the heart’s ability to pump, the fluid may need to be removed through pericardiocentesis, which is the same procedure used for testing.
 In rare cases, surgery may be performed.

 Depending on the cause of the pericarditis, the illness can range from mild to life-threatening.
 Acute inflammatory pericarditis usually subsides with treatment within a few weeks or months.
-However, pericarditis caused by chronic inflammatory diseases, like lupus or rheumatoid arthritis , may last longer or tend to recur.
+However, pericarditis caused by chronic inflammatory diseases, like systemic lupus erythematosus or rheumatoid arthritis, may last longer or tend to recur.